Josephine Hensley, better known as Chicago Joe, was one of the best-known people in Helena, Montana, during its “Eldorado” heydays.

-One of the best known people in Helena, Montana during its “Eldorado” heydays was Chicago Joe.
 Born in Ireland as Mary Welch in 1844, she emigrated to New York in 1858 and changed her name to Josephine Airery.
-Her hard working and loving parents provided her with every need, sending her first to regular school in New York, then to etiquette school.
+Her hard-working and loving parents provided her with every need, sending her first to regular school in New York, then to etiquette school.

-At the age of 23, the perky, curly-haired girl established Helena’s first house of ill-repute in a log cabin.
+At 23, the perky, curly-haired girl established Helena’s first house of ill-repute in a log cabin.
 Providing a full orchestra as additional entertainment for her customers, Henley’s business was an immediate success among her customers, who soon dubbed her “Chicago Joe.”

-The popular madam soon recruited a number of new girls from Chicago, who also found themselves successful as they shared in not only the profits of their personal services, but also in the profits of drinks sold and dancing with the customers.
+The popular madam soon recruited several new girls from Chicago, who also found themselves successful as they shared in the profits of their personal services and the profits of drinks sold and dancing with the customers.

-By 1874, Hensley was doing so well that she moved her business into a larger building and began to invest in real estate, forming a number of partnerships with the town’s affluent businessmen.
-She married James T. Hensley in 1878, and together they built a dance hall and the “Red Light Saloon”.
-She soon was the largest landowner in the red light district which flourished between Wood and Bridge Streets, owning the “Grand” bordello, the Red Light Saloon, and the Coliseum variety theater, as well as having her hand in a number of other businesses.
+By 1874, Hensley was doing so well that she moved her business into a larger building and began to invest in real estate, forming several partnerships with the town’s affluent businessmen.
+She married James T. Hensley in 1878, and together they built a dance hall and the “Red Light Saloon.”
+She soon was the largest landowner in the red light district, which flourished between Wood and Bridge Streets, owning the “Grand” bordello, the Red Light Saloon, and the Coliseum variety theater, as well as having her hand in several other businesses.

 But, prosperity for Chicago Joe would not continue at the same pace.
 In 1885, the Montana legislature ordered the prohibition of “hurdy-gurdy” houses.
 As the “Queen of the Red Light District,” the new law sought to prosecute Josephine first.
 However, when she was hauled into court, her attorney pointed out that she didn’t, and never had, provided musical entertainment by means of a “hurdy-gurdy.”
 She was found not guilty.
 Montana’s attempt to “lump” all such businesses into the catch-all term of “hurdy-gurdy” had failed.

-The nationwide Panic of 1893 took its toll on Hensley and she found herself financially overextended.
-However, she was able to hold on to her main establishment which continued to operate until her death in 1899.
+The nationwide Panic of 1893 took its toll on Hensley, and she found herself financially overextended.
+However, she held on to her main establishment, which continued to operate until she died in 1899.
 At the age of 56, Josephine succumbed to pneumonia.
-Her funeral was a splendid affair that was attended by a number of Helena’s leading citizens.
+Her funeral was a splendid affair that was attended by several Helena’s leading citizens.